arkmanager/ark-server-tools/README.md

 restarts ARK server

 #### arkmanager update
-manually updates ARK server if a new version is available
+manually updates ARK server if a new version is available.
+World is saved before the restart of the server

 #### arkmanager update --force
 Apply update without check the current version

-#### arkmanager update --safe
-Waits for server to perform world save and then updates.

 #### arkmanager status
 Get the status of the server.
 Show if the process is running, if the server is up and the current version number